OPEC, Russia meet again to approve biggest ever oil cut

 OPEC, Russia and other oil producing nations were meeting on Sunday in a bid to clinch a deal on the biggest oil cut ever, amounting to 10 percent of global supply, after their initial efforts to support oil prices amid the coronavirus pandemic were blocked by Mexico.

-The group, known as OPEC+, was expected to start a video conference at 1600 GMT.
+The group, known as OPEC+, started a video conference at 1715 GMT.
 On Thursday, OPEC+ outlined plans to cut output by more than a fifth, or by 10 million barrels per day (bpd), but Mexico balked at the production cuts it was asked to make, delaying the signing of a final deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)